c0desk1/bimaakbar-web/src/content/blog/04-astro-sphere-writing-markdown/index.md

 ---
 title: "Astro Sphere: Writing Markdown"
-summary: "Basic Markdown syntax that can be used when writing Markdown content in Astro Sphere."
+summary: Basic Markdown syntax that can be used when writing Markdown content in Astro Sphere.
-date: "Mar 13 2024"
+date: 2025-07-21
-draft: false
+category: How To
 tags:
   - Tutorial
   - Astro
   - Astro Sphere
-- Markdown
+  - "Markdown\r"
+draft: false
 ---
 ## Headings